godotengine/godot-docs/classes/class_packedint32array.rst

 PackedInt32Array
 ================

-A packed :ref:`Array<class_Array>` of 32-bit integers.
+A packed array of 32-bit integers.

 Description
 -----------

-An :ref:`Array<class_Array>` specifically designed to hold 32-bit integer values.
+An array specifically designed to hold 32-bit integer values.
 Packs data tightly, so it saves memory for large array sizes.

 \ **Note:** This type stores signed 32-bit integers, which means it can take values in the interval ``[-2^31, 2^31 - 1]``, i.e. ``[-2147483648, 2147483647]``.
 Exceeding those bounds will wrap around.
 In comparison, :ref:`int<class_int>` uses signed 64-bit integers which can hold much larger values.
 If you need to pack 64-bit integers tightly, see :ref:`PackedInt64Array<class_PackedInt64Array>`.